just1c/finalCapstone/README.md

 * https://www.python.org/downloads/   - Navigate here and follow the instructions to download the appropriate Python interpreter for your OS (i.e. Windows, Mac, Linux)

-Run the CLI program from within your local repository using the following terminal commannd
+Run the CLI program from within your local repository using the following terminal command

 ```sh
 python3 task_manager.py